startercode-dev/interval-app/README.md

 # interval.app

-### ABOUT
+### About

-#### interval.app is an all purpose interval timer, designed for interval type workouts such as HIIT, tabata or paced running.
+interval.app is an all purpose interval timer, designed for interval type workouts such as HIIT, tabata or paced running.

-#### features: _1.3-beta_
+### Features
+**_1.3-beta_**

--   login to save your workout preset for easy future access.
+-   login and save your workout preset for easy future access.
 -   audio cue for differentiating start and rest intervals, as well as countdown ticks for final seconds.
+-   full responsive from mobile to desktop.

 **check it out!** [interval.app](https://interval-sc.herokuapp.com/)